What We Do

 If you tell Sam a sad story do not be surprised if you see a tear well up.
 Fear not: she has a firm grip on reality.
 She is just passionate about her work and thinks the key to making change in a complex world is listening to people’s struggles and enabling them to become positive change agents.

-Sam lives in downtown Indianapolis with her husband Chris and their dog, Porter.
+Sam lives in an historic downtown Indianapolis neighborhood with her husband Chris, their twin boys—Jasper and Henry—and their dog, Porter.
 Though she doesn’t consider herself a professional photographer, she loves taking photos and is never without her camera.
-She also spends her time playing golf, shopping locally, and walking to nearby restaurants.
+She also spends her rare moments of spare time playing golf, shopping locally, and walking to nearby restaurants.

-Throughout the course of her education, Sam worked on several people-centered projects that helped inform the collaborative Design Thinking processes she uses to this day.
-With these processes, she helps empower people—especially people who don’t consider themselves designers—to improve their workplaces.
+Throughout the course of her education, Sam worked on several people-centered projects that helped inform the collaborative Design Thinking process she uses to this day.
+With this process, she helps empower people—especially people who don’t consider themselves designers—to improve their workplaces.